 The Bronx is home to Hunt’s Point Terminal Market, through which over half of New York City’s produce passes.
 Despite this would-be asset, the Bronx is the unhealthiest county in New York State, in part because many residents are denied access to high quality food.
 The policies and practices that determine how we get our food are shaped by the wealthy and powerful rather than by low-income communities of color like ours.

 The Mount Eden neighborhood of the Bronx is a mix of rich cultures; families have roots in the Caribbean, Central America, the African diaspora, and other parts of the world.
 Neighborhood residents carry these agricultural and culinary traditions with them, and are resilient in the face of an inequitable food system.

-Community Food Action takes a comprehensive and multidisciplinary approach to food justice in our neighborhood.
+Community Food Action’s vision for impact is an alternative food system, by and for communities, that nourishes the people and supports community development, climate protection efforts, and quality of life.
+The program takes a comprehensive and multidisciplinary approach to food justice in our neighborhood.
 We embed hands-on food education into local institutions, develop community leadership, and create opportunities to grow, purchase, eat and compost good food.
-We aim to model community-responsive solutions to inequities in the food system.

 Community Food Action at New Settlement is one site of the Communities for Healthy Food NYC initiative.